facebookresearch/dora/README.md

 **Note:** This is not required for Pytorch Lightning users, see the PL section hereafter, everything will be setup automatically for you :)

+### Clean git

+You can set the `clean_git` option on your project, see hereafter on how to do it for either argparse or Hydra based projects.
+When this option is set, Dora will make individual clone of your project repository for each experiment that is scheduled.
+The job will then run from that clean clone.
+This allows both to keep track of the exact code that was used for an experiment, as well as preventing code changes to impact pending, or rescheduled jobs.
+If you reschedule a failed or cancelled job, the clone will be updated with the current code.

+In order to use this option, your code must not rely on any file that are specified relatively to the project folder, and should be able to run from a fresh clone of the repository in an arbitrary location.
+**The repository must be completely clean** before scheduling remote jobs, and all files should be either tracked or git ignored.
+Only the `dora run` command can be used on a dirty repository, to allow for easy debugging.

+The clone for each experiments is located inside the `code/` subfolder inside the XP folder (which you can get with the `dora info` command for instance).

 ### Argparse support

 Here is a template for the `train.py` file: